thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

 resulting html.

 Now that we have our template function we need to setup a one time event handler for the **dataBinding** event on the grid.
-The reason for this is that we need to prevent the grid from rebinding against the data which failed the server-side validation.
-To prevent the binding from occuring we call `preventDefault()` on the event object that we get as a parameter.
+We do this to prevent the grid from rebinding against the data which failed the server-side validation.
+To prevent the binding from occurring, we call `preventDefault()` on the event object that we get as a parameter.
 To display the errors inside of the editor dialog we use [jQuery's each](http://api.jquery.com/jQuery.each/) function to iterate over each property in the **errors** object.
 Using the **validationTemplate** function, we construct a new object which has the properties that